 Syllabus

-Our ultimate goal is to prepare you as an independent user of HYAK.Hyak's Job Scheduler - SLURM
+Our ultimate goal is to prepare you as an independent user of Hyak

-SLURM: The job scheduler used on HYAK.
-SLURM stands for Simple Linux Utility (for) Resource Management.
-See "Scheduler" on this page to learn what a scheduler is.
-See SLURM documentation for detailed help using the job scheduler.
+Slurm: The job scheduler used on Hyak.
+Slurm stands for Simple Linux Utility (for) Resource Management.
+See Slurm documentation for detailed help using the job scheduler.

-- Understand how accounts and partitions determine research computing access, and the purpose and useage of the
+- Understand how accounts and partitions determine research computing access, and the purpose and usage of the

 hyakalloc